tjdett/aorra-eresearch-2013/slides.md

 Note:

 - followed the lead of other document management systems
   - build on top of a Java Content Repository
   - Apache Jackrabbit.
- - Using JVM, - didn't need a servlet container
+- Using JVM → didn't need a servlet container
   - opted for the Play Framework.
   - not quite as quick to develop with as RoR / Django
   - still pretty good
 - Play Framework is built by Typesafe
   - founded by the creators of the Scala programming language
   - mix in Scala where it made sense.
   - hadn't used it before, so limited
   - improved some collaborative features of the system.

 ### Data Input Formats